carstenfuchs/flyme/README.md

 # FlyMe

-An online logbook for private pilots and associations.
+FlyMe is an online logbook and management software for private pilots and associations.

 This software helps with common tasks in private aviation.
 It is intended for use by individual pilots, flying clubs, owner associations, flight schools and charter services.